November Gardening: Your Monthly Garden Guide

 What fruit to plant in November

 November is the perfect time to plant fruit trees and canes as the soil is still warm, and plants are entering a dormant period.
-If you’re considering planting fruit trees in November, those that can be planted now include:
+Those that can be planted now include:

-Prepare soil for a new fruit tree by digging a square hole and removing all perennial weeds.
-Drive a stake vertically at least 1inch into the ground from the bottom of the hole and plant the tree about 3inch from the stake.
-Fix a tie near the top of the stake and loosely attach the tree to it.
-Fill the hole back in with soil and firm.
+Prepare soil for a new fruit tree by digging a square hole and removing all perennial weeds (the roots will spread out better in a square hole than a round one).
+Drive a stake vertically into the ground from the bottom of the hole and plant the tree about close to the stake, loosely attaching it to the top of the stake.
+Fill the hole back in with a mixture of soil and compost, and firm the soil around the base of the tree.
 Make sure to plant any grafting point of the tree above the soil (the knobbly bit a few inches above the root).

-Follow the same soil preparation guidance for fruit bushes, although there is no need to stake them:
+The same soil preparation process can be followed for the fruit bushes below, although there is no need to stake them:

 What fruit to harvest in November

-The last of the fruit should be harvested now, before any heavy frosts:
+The last of the fruit should be harvested now, before any heavy frosts.
+You may manage to get a final harvest out of the following:

 - Apples